 Artificial Intelligence and big data are more commonly used in healthcare every year.
 With this article, we will take a closer look at both these disciplines and see the benefits of implementing Artificial Intelligence and big data in the healthcare industry.
-We will also go through the history of Artificial Intelligence in healthcare and its future.
+We will also go through the history of Artificial Intelligence and big data in healthcare and its future.

 Similarly, as in the pharmacy – Artificial Intelligence is a new trend in the healthcare industry sector and you can easily say that it’s still in its infancy.
 When most people hear “Artificial Intelligence in healthcare” their first thoughts may be related to the Star Wars movies, where there are no human doctors.
 Everything related to healthcare is done by intelligent robots and systems.
 Is this our future?
 Well, probably.
 But we are still far away from that.
 Let’s stick to the Earth!